mindspore-lab/mindone/examples/dit/README.md

 To run the same inference on GPU devices, simply set `--device_target GPU` for the commands above.

-You can also adjust the classifier-free guidance scale by setting `guidance_scale`.
-The default guidance scale is $8.5$.
-Check details in the yaml files under `configs/inference/`.
+For diffusion sampling, the default sampler is the DDIM sampler, and the default number of sampling steps is 50.
+For classifier-free guidance, the default guidance scale is $4.0$.
+Check more details in the yaml files under `configs/inference/image/`.

 Some generated example images are shown below:
 <p float="center">